cwatt/cjwattenburger/content/outreach/outreach.md

 #### Expanding Your Horizons

-[Expanding Your Horizons](https://www.eyh.cornell.edu/) is a program hosted by Cornell that's aimed towards introducing young girls to science by pairing them with a graduate student "buddy" and hosting fun science workshops to pique their interest in various fields.
-I've enjoyed spending a day each year buddying with a young woman and stoking her interest in STEM.
+[Expanding Your Horizons](https://www.eyh.cornell.edu/) is a program hosted by Cornell that's aimed towards introducing middle-school girls to science by pairing them with a graduate student "buddy" and hosting fun science workshops to pique their interest in various fields.
+I've enjoyed spending a day each year buddying with a student and stoking her interest in STEM.

 #### Diversity Preview Weekend